henri/spb/README.md

 #### :blowfish: Fish Autocompletions

 SPB includes [fish auto-completions](https://github.com/henri/spb-fish-snippits/blob/main/spb-completions.fish).
-Auto-completion allows for quick guidence related to command line options or for assistance to auto complete the template name which you wish to load.
+Auto-completion allows for quick reference and completion of command line options.
+In addition, auto completion helps with searching template names, session names and more.
 Basic auto completion usage is showen below to get you started.

 ```
 spb --<tab> # displays a list of possible spb options